 Coccydynia Treatments

 In most cases, pain is treated with pain relievers, physical therapy, special padded seating, and/or behavioral modification.
-Modified exercise routine might include a change from biking to swimming or walking.
+Modified exercise routines might include a change from biking to swimming or walking.

 Depending on pain severity, a coccygectomy (coccyx removal) may be performed for chronic coccydynia (malformation, coccyx dislocation, unstable coccyx, coccyx spur, or hooked coccyx).